Reserve Bank of India: Liquidity adjustment facility (LAF)

 Liquidity adjustment facility was introduced in 2000.
 LAF is a facility provided by the Reserve Bank of India to scheduled commercial banks to avail of liquidity in case of need or to park excess funds with the RBI on an overnight basis against the collateral of government securities.

 RBI accepts applications for a minimum amount of ₹5 crore and in multiples of ₹ 50 million thereafter.

 Cash reserve ratio (CRR)

 CRR refers to the ratio of bank's cash reserve balances with RBI with reference to the bank's net demand and time liabilities to ensure the liquidity and solvency of the scheduled banks.
 The share of net demand and time liabilities that banks must maintain as cash with the RBI.
 The RBI has set CRR at 4.0% A 1% change in CRR affects the economy by ₹1.37 trillion.
 An increase draw this amount from the economy, while a decrease injects this amount into the economy.
 So if a bank has ₹2 billion of NDTL then it has to keep ₹80 million in cash with RBI.
 RBI pays no interest on CRR.

-Let's assume the economy is showing inflationary trends and the RBI wants to control this situation by adjusting SLR and CRR.
-If the RBI increases SLR to 50% and CRR to 20% then bank will be left only with ₹600 million for operations.
-Now it will be very difficult for the bank to maintain profitability with such a small amount of capital.
-The bank will be left with no choice but to raise its interest rate which will make borrowing by its customers more costly.
-This will in turn reduce the overall demand and hence prices will eventually come down.